14 things a Frenchman should do in Poland

-Last year Legia Warsaw, Poland’s most successful football team, celebrated its centenary.
-Established in March 1916 in Kostiuchnówka in Volhynia, it has for many years held the title of Poland’s most highly acclaimed football team in the Polish league as well as being one of the most successful Polish football clubs in the international arena (its achievements include being a semi-finalist of the 1969/1970 European Champions Cup and European Cup Winners' Cup 1990/1991).
+Legia Warsaw, Poland’s most decorated football club, recently celebrated its centenary.
+Established in March 1916 in Kostiuchnowka in Wołyń, it has for many years held the distinction of being the most successful Polish club.
+Legia is also one of the most successful Polish football clubs in the international arena (its achievements include being the semi-finalist of the European Champions' Cup in 1969/1970 and European Cup Winners' Cup 1990/1991).

 6. Go to the Palladium Club, which is almost as famous and popular as the Le Bus Palladium in Paris.

 The Warsaw Palladium club was created in a place that used to be a pre-war cinema.
 Today it is one of the best concert halls in Poland.
 Its outstanding location, interesting interiors and very good sound equipment and lighting make the events held here unique.
 The Palladium has held the most important musical events in Warsaw, including Jazz Jamboree and the Blues Rock Jazz Warsaw Festival.
 The club has also hosted many French stars, such as Nouvelle Vague and ZAZ.